-17. Turkey (contd.)
+18. Turkey (contd.)

-Complete in coope are as follows: Services in scope are as follows: All types of advertisement services provided through digital platforms (including advertisement control and performance measurement services, as well as data transmission and management services concerning users, and technical services for providing advertisements) The sale of all types of auditory, visual or digital contents on digital platforms (including computer programs, applications, music, videos, games, in-game applications, etc.) and services provided on digital platforms for listening, watching, playing of this content or downloading of the content to the electronic devices or using of the content in these electronic devices Services related to the provision and operation services of digital platforms where users can interact with each other (including services relating to the sale or facilitation of the sale of goods or services among users) ▶ Intermediary services of digital service providers on digital platforms are subject to DST, as well.
+Status On 5 December 2019, the Turkish Parliament enacted Law no.7194, which provides for a DST.
+This law was published in the Official Gazette on 7 December 2019 and the DST will enter into force as of 1 March 2020.
+On 24 October 2019, the Turkish governmentsubmitted an initial bill that would introduces a DST into Turkish tax legislation.
+The bill proposes a DST at a rate of 7.5% on gross revenues and sets forth the scope of the tax, the taxpayers and exemptions.
+Scope Services in scope are as follows: All types of advertisement services provided through digital platforms (including advertisement control and performance measurement services, as well as data transmission and management services concerning users, and technical services for providing advertisements) The sale of all types of auditory, visual or digital contents on digital platforms (including computer programs, applications, music, videos, games, in-game applications, etc.) and services provided on digital platforms for listening, watching, playing of this content or downloading of the content to the electronic devices or using of the content in these electronic devices Services related to the provision and operation services of digital platforms where users can interact with each other (including services relating to the sale or facilitation of the sale of goods or services among users) Intermediary services of digital service providers on digital platforms are subject to DST, as well.
 If a digital service provider fails to comply with provisions of the tax, there would be irregularity fines.
 However, there is a specific sanction for failure to comply with the registration.
 In this case of noncompliance, the Ministry of Treasury and Finance with cooperation may block access to the services provided by these service providers until the obligations are fulfilled.
 The blockage of access will be executed by the Information and Communication Technologies Authority in Turkey upon the notification form the Ministry of Treasury and Finance.
-7.5% on gross revenues.
+Rate 7.5% on gross revenues.
 The President retains the authority to reduce the rate to 1% or double it from 7.5% in relation to specific services.
-EUR750 m in global revenues and TRY20 m (approximately USD744 thousand in 2023) in local revenues ► Services that are subject to "treasury duty" paid in accordance with the Telegram and Telephone Law Services that are subject to the "special communication tax" Services within the scope of Article 4 of the Banking Law no.5411 Payment services within the scope of Article 12 of the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions Sales of products and services provided exclusively through these products developed because of research and development (R&D) activities in R&D centers that are defined under Article 2 of the Law on Supporting Research, Development and Design Activities dated 28 February 2008, no.5746 1 March 2020
+Thresholds EUR750 million in global revenues and TRY20 million (approximately USD744 thousand in 2023) in local revenues Exclusions Services that are subject to "treasury duty" paid in accordance with the Telegram and Telephone Law Services that are subject to the "special communication tax" Services within the scope of Article 4 of the Banking Law no.5411 Payment services within the scope of Article 12 of the Law on Payment and Securities Settlement Systems, Payment Services and Electronic Money Institutions Sales of products and services provided exclusively through these products developed because of research and development (R&D) activities in R&D centers that are defined under Article 2 of the Law on Supporting Research, Development and Design Activities dated 28 February 2008, no.5746 Effective date 1 March 2020

-17. Turkey (contd.)
+18. Turkey (contd.)